ACooperDev/WebSDK/ReadMe.md

 This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.

-TODO: ready, getSessionIDs, jobValidationState, runJobValidation, systemValidationFlag, cancelJobValidation, event subscription
+TODO: getSessionIDs, jobValidationState, runJobValidation, systemValidationFlag, cancelJobValidation, event subscription

 ## Overview